MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/collaboration-activity-reports-ms-teams.md

 #### External domains activity

-The **External domains activity** widget view displays the total number of allowed domains; and how many of your allowed domains have been inactive and active for the time frames of "past 7 days", "past 30 days", and "past 60 days".
+The **External domains activity** widget view displays the total number of allowed domains; and how many of your allowed domains have been inactive and active for the time frames of "past 30 days" and "past 60 days".

 :::image type="content" source="media/external-domains-activity.png" alt-text="The report displaying the total number of allowed domains." lightbox="media/external-domains-activity.png":::

 You can click **View details** to see which of your allowed domains have been inactive/active for the following time frames:
-- Past 7 days
 - Past 30 days
 - Past 60 days